-The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Why the Grisly Murder of Laci Peterson Is Still So Haunting - E!
 Online

 "He was just calm, like he always was, after they put the handcuffs on him," Detective Buehler told People about Peterson's arrest.
 "When we got him back to the offices, and he had his pool-dyed hair or whatever he said it was, we sat him down.
 He was not angry.
 He didn't ask a whole bunch of questions.
 The only thing he said was, 'Is that my wife and son?'
 At that point it was sort of like, 'Come on, Scott.'
 So I said, 'You know the answer to that question.'
 Then he did fake sniffles."

+The ball is back in Scott's court when it comes to responding to the state AG's July filing that called his second appeal for habeas corpus "a baseless fishing expedition."

-But Scott is still holding out hope that he'll get his new trial, his attorney telling Today's Savannah Guthrie on Thursday that at a hearing scheduled for February they'll be arguing their case for juror misconduct, having alleged in their pending habeas corpus appeal that a juror named Richelle Nice purposely didn't disclose a personal experience that could have affected her view of the case to ensure she made it onto the panel.
+In early 2021, Scott's lawyers presented their case of juror misconduct, having alleged in their (first) habeas corpus appeal that a juror named Richelle Nice purposely didn't disclose a personal experience that could have affected her view of the case to ensure she made it onto the panel.

-Scott's attorney, Pat Harris, told Guthrie, "We're cautiously optimistic.
+Scott's attorney, Pat Harris, told Today's Savannah Guthrie, "We're cautiously optimistic.
 I think there's a great deal of evidence that the juror did commit misconduct, essentially when she filled out the juror form, the juror questionnaire, and also when she was questioned in court, she did not tell the truth about incidents in her own life when she was a victim of domestic violence while she was pregnant.
 I think that was obviously a very important thing for her, part of her life, and if she had been honest about it, she would not have been selected for the jury."

-Nice has denied the accusations of misconduct, telling the Modesto Bee in 2017, "When I filled out that questionnaire, my situation never came into my mind because it was not similar at all."
+Nice denied the accusations that she was biased, telling the Modesto Bee in 2017, "When I filled out that questionnaire, my situation never came into my mind because it was not similar at all."

-But if they get that retrial, Harris continued, they'll be presenting evidence that exonerates Scott.
-"We believe we have evidence that the people who actually were involved [in burglarizing the Peterson home] are people who have a very violent criminal history, and we believe we can prove that that is much more likely as to what happened than rather than Scott having killed his wife."
+Harris also told Guthrie that, should they get that new trial, they'd be presenting evidence that exonerates Scott.
+"We believe we have evidence that the people who actually were involved are people who have a very violent criminal history, and we believe we can prove that that is much more likely as to what happened than rather than Scott having killed his wife."

-Laci's family, however, hasn't heard anything in the nearly two decades since that has changed their minds about who is responsible.
+Laci's family, however, hadn't heard anything in the nearly two decades since her death that changed their minds about who was responsible.

-Scott wasn't permitted to make a statement in court on Dec.
-8, but Laci's mother was.
-Seeing him in person for the first time since he was convicted of killing her daughter, Sharon Rocha told her former son-in-law, "Laci's dead, Scott, because she loved you.
+Scott, who was transferred from San Quentin to Mule Creek State Prison in Ione, Calif., wasn't permitted to make a statement in court when he was re-sentenced to life, but Laci's mother was.

+Seeing him in person for the first time since he was convicted of killing her daughter, Sharon told her former son-in-law, "Laci's dead, Scott, because she loved you.
 She trusted you and she believed in you, and you betrayed her and your son and everybody else.
 Everybody here wanted her.
 But you chose to get rid of her.
 You didn't want a baby nor the responsibility of being a father.

 "You were afraid of being looked on as a failure.
 No matter what happens in the future, there are two things that will never change: Laci and Conner will always be dead and you will always be their murderer."